MichaelT025/Project-GhostPad/docs/PRD.md

 **Scenario:** Unfamiliar term, chart, or interface on screen **Flow:**
 1. User sees something confusing
-2. Opens GhostPad, types "What is [thing] on my screen?"
+2. Opens Shade, types "What is [thing] on my screen?"
 3. AI identifies and explains the element
 4. User continues their work